PistonDevelopers/rust-empty/README.md

 rust-empty
 ==========

-A Makefile ready for Rust development.
+A Makefile to get started with Rust development.
 MIT license (or just use it as you like).
 Requires Linux or Mac OS X.